Jon-Ting/fastbc/README.md

 `fastBC` is a repository containing the C++ codes required for the computation of box-counting dimension of the point cloud representation of the surface of interest of a given 3D object consisting of overlapping spherical entities, a functionality offered by the [`Sphractal`](https://sphractal.readthedocs.io/en/latest/) Python package.

-Once compiled successfully, the executable takes in the following as input argument:
+Once compiled successfully, the program takes in the following as input argument:
 * Resolution of the 3D binary image (int).
 * Name of input file name (str) containing the indices of the occupied voxels.
 * Name of output file name (str) storing the box counts corresponding to each box length.